TutorialsLast Updated Jul 24, 202411 min read

 Testing the Axios implementation

-Writing tests is an integral process in development of virtually every application.
+Software testing is an integral process in the development of virtually every application.
 Tests help make sure your application works as intended and that quality is consistent throughout the development process.
 In this section of the tutorial, you will use the node.js version of Axios.
 Since you already installed Jest while installing dependencies, you can start writing tests right away.

-In the app.js file, you can use axios to make requests in Node.js.
+In the app.js file, we use axios to make requests in Node.js.
 This method uses the same request structure as the browser method does:

 const axios = require("axios");